lablup/backend.ai-docs-webui/docs/login/login.rst

    To prevent malicious users from guessing user's password, password should be longer than 8 characters with at least one alphabet(s), number(s), and special character(s).

 Login
 -----

 Enter your ID and password and press the LOGIN button.
-In API ENDPOINT, the URL of Backend.AI Console Server, which relays the request to the Manager, should be entered.
+In API ENDPOINT, the URL of Backend.AI Webserver, which relays the request to the Manager, should be entered.

 .. note::
-   Depending on the installation and setup environment of the Console Server, the endpoint might be pinned and not configurable.
+   Depending on the installation and setup environment of the Webserver, the endpoint might be pinned and not configurable.

 .. note::
    Backend.AI keeps the user's password securely through a one-way hash.
 BCrypt, the default password hash of BSD, is used, so even the server admins cannot